nlfiedler/mokuroku/README.md

 This [Rust](https://www.rust-lang.org) crate is designed to provide a secondary index on top of the [RocksDB](https://rocksdb.org) key/value store, similar to what [PouchDB](https://pouchdb.com) does for LevelDB.
-The application provides implementations of the `Document` trait to suit the various types of data to be stored in the database, and this library will invoke a mapping function provided by the application to produce index key/value pairs.
+Your application will provide implementations of the `Document` trait to suit the various types of data to be stored in the database, and this library will invoke the mapping function on those `Document` instances to produce index key/value pairs.

-The design of this library is similar to PouchDB, albeit with an API suitable for the language.
+The behavior of this library is similar to PouchDB, albeit with an API suitable for the language.
 Unlike PouchDB, however, this library does not put any constraints on the format of the database records.
 As a result, the library relies on the application to provide the functions for deserializing records and invoking the `emit()` function with index key/value pairs.
-To avoid unnecessary deserialization, the library will call `Document.map()` with each defined index whenever the application calls the `put()` function on the `Database` instance.
+To avoid unnecessary deserialization, the library will call `Document.map()` with each defined index name whenever the application calls the `put()` function on the `Database` instance.

 ### Classification